The hottest new and used cars in September - NewsBreak

 |$40,841

 The fastest-selling new car is the Subaru Crosstrek subcompact SUV, which took an average of 7.8 days to sell in September.
 It’s joined by a second Subaru model, the Forester in third.
-“Subaru’s Japanese plant, where the Crosstrek and Forester are produced, was shut down from September 7th through September 22, leading to scarce inventory for these popular models,” said Brauer.
+“Subaru’s Japanese plant, where the Crosstrek and Forester are produced, was shut down from September 7th through September 22, leading to scarce inventory for these popular models,” Brauer said.These new cars have the greatest price hikes

 The Chevrolet Corvette is the second-fastest seller.
-“Demand for the mid-engine Chevrolet Corvette has exceeded supply since its launch for the 2020 model year,” said Brauer.
+“Demand for the mid-engine Chevrolet Corvette has exceeded supply since its launch for the 2020 model year,” Brauer said.
 “Dealers stopped taking orders for the 2021 model year in March, and demand remains so high the model consistently sells for over MSRP, with an average price of $92,366 compared to its MSRP range of $59,900-$78,850.”

 Four models from the Hyundai-Kia automotive group make the list, including the Hyundai Tucson Hybrid, the Kia Seltos, the Kia Telluride, and the Kia Carnival.
-“The popularity of the recently released Hyundai Tucson Hybrid and the Kia Carnival confirms the public perception of Hyundai and Kia vehicles has evolved, from being budget-oriented to competing with more premium mainstream cars, and even luxury brands,” said Brauer.
-“Demand for the Kia Telluride has outpaced supply since its 2019 launch, and it’s average new car price of $45,226 exceeds its MSRP of $32,190 to $44,390.”
+“The popularity of the recently released Hyundai Tucson Hybrid and the Kia Carnival confirms the public perception of Hyundai and Kia vehicles has evolved, from being budget-oriented to competing with more premium mainstream cars, and even luxury brands,” Brauer said.
+“Demand for the Kia Telluride has outpaced supply since its 2019 launch, and its average new car price of $45,226 exceeds its MSRP of $32,190 to $44,390.”

 Fastest-Selling Used Vehicles